 This recipe for roasted BC salmon roulade with crab sauce is from episode 12 of Fish the Dish starring Spencer Watts.

-- To make the roulade, place the salmon fillet on a board, and using a sharp knife, cut through the centre horizontally.
+- Place the salmon fillet on a board, and using a sharp knife, cut through the centre horizontally.
 Butterfly the fish so that you can open it like a book.

-- Cover the fish in a piece of plastic wrap and very gently use a mallet to pound out the flesh so that it is about a ¼ inch thick.
+- Cover the fish in a piece of plastic wrap and very gently use a mallet to pound out the flesh so that it is about a ¼-inch (3 mm) thick.

 - Season the fish with salt and pepper and using a fresh sheet of plastic wrap or tin foil, roll the fillet into a tight round cylinder.
 Tie ends with string if needed.